How men’s shirts should fit and three ways to style them

 Top tips on styling a shirt

-There are so many different styles of men’s shirt available on the market today; Oxford shirt, short sleeve shirt, casual shirt, Tuxedo shirt - the list goes on.
-Having trouble navigating the many varieties?
-Here are our top three styles of men’s shirts:
+There are so many different styles of men’s shirt available; Oxfords, short sleeves, casual, tuxedo – the list goes on… If you’re having trouble navigating the many varieties, here are our top three styles:

 The Oxford Shirt

-Characterised by its thicker fabric and button-down collar, this shirt is a casual take on the traditional dress style.
-It is perfect for a range of events, whether that be at a wedding or the office.
+Characterised by its thicker fabric and button-down collar, the men’s Oxford shirt is a casual take on traditional dress.
+It’s perfect for a whole range of events, from weddings to the office.
+Our top pick is this classic Sky Blue option from Ben Sherman.

-Elegant and simplistic, the dress shirt is exactly what you need when you’re dressing to impress.
-Not sure where to look?
-We recommend this White Sateen Slim Fit Shirt, which is the perfect match for any summer wedding appointments.
+Elegant and simple, the dress shirt is exactly what you need when you’re dressing to impress.
+From black-tie ready wing collars, to this versatile floral jacquard shirt which is ideal for your next summer wedding.

-Stay warm and stylish with a flannel shirt.
-Made of a thick, soft fabric that traditionally comes in a checked pattern, this variety typically provides a more casual look that will help to keep you warm.
-This Navy Flannel Shirt is a must for the winter months.
+Stay warm and stylish in a flannel shirt.
+Made from thick, soft fabrics that traditionally feature a checked pattern, flannel shirts give a more casual look that still carries a smart edge.